shepai/OpenEduBot/Instructions and code/WheelBot_2/README.md

 ## Building the chassis
+Firstly you will need to get the following parts.
+These parts can be found in the excel spreadsheet "costs.xlsx".
+It approximately costs £50 a robot.
+The more you build, the cheaper they become.
 <img src="https://raw.githubusercontent.com/shepai/OpenEduBot/main/Assets/partList.PNG" width="50%" >

+### Step 1
+Mount both of the motors on the chassis, using the side plates within the two rectangular slots on the chassis will keep the motors in place.
+This is the point that you can mount your chosen sensors for the lower level.
+If you are working with light sensors, this level is ideal.

 <img src="https://raw.githubusercontent.com/shepai/OpenEduBot/main/Assets/step1.PNG" width="50%" >

+### Step 2
+Mount the main controller, make sure you have soldered some L-shaped pins underneath the Robotics board if you wish to use GPIO pins to interface with sensors.
+If you are using more HATs than just the robotics board, you may want to consider using Step 3 as your second layer.
 <img src="https://raw.githubusercontent.com/shepai/OpenEduBot/main/Assets/step2.PNG" width="50%" >

+###Step 3
+It is ideal to have the batteries on the top, so they can be easily changed without having to unscrew the chassis.
 <img src="https://raw.githubusercontent.com/shepai/OpenEduBot/main/Assets/step3.PNG" width="50%" >